analogdevicesinc/genalyzer/doc/spectral_analysis.md

       style B fill:#9fa4fc
 ```
-The next step is to compute FFT of the sinusoidal tone since spectral analysis of a waveform is in essence an analysis of its FFT.
+We compute FFT of the sinusoidal tone since spectral analysis of a waveform is in essence an analysis of its FFT.

 The API for Genalyzer's ``fft()`` can be found [here](#genalyzer.advanced.advanced.fft).
 It supports several usecases depending on whether the samples are represented in floating- or fixed-point, and on whether the samples are represented as complex-valued, or interleaved I/Q, or split into I and Q streams.